abtion/guidelines/behaviour_and_protocol/feedback.md

 - It can be hard to remember what the feedback was about if you don't write it down.

 ### Avoiding Kanye / Yes-and
+The title of this method is inspired by Kanye West's infamous interruption of Taylor Swift at the 2009 MTV Video Music Awards.
+It's also known as "Yes-and".

 #### When to use
 - When a meeting participant is saying something that is not correct and you want to correct them.
 - E.g., when they say "The budget is 100.000 DKK", but you know that it's 200.000 DKK.